Explore Student Council

 University of California, Berkeley

-I am a 4th year PhD candidate at the University of California, Berkeley, co-advised by Prof. Jeffrey Long in Chemistry and Prof. Andrew Minor in Materials Science & Engineering.
-I develop S/TEM techniques to map local structure, elemental distribution, and gas adsorption in metal–organic frameworks.
+I am a 6th year PhD candidate at the University of California, Berkeley, co-advised by Prof. Jeffrey Long in Chemistry and Prof. Andrew Minor in Materials Science & Engineering.
+I develop S/TEM techniques to map local structure, elemental distribution, and gas adsorption in metal–organic frameworks (MOFs).
 My goal is to expand the toolbox we can use on these beam-sensitive materials.
 I am excited to continue serving on MSA StC; it's especially important to me that MSA serves as a platform for researchers from different backgrounds to meet and learn from each other.

-Matthew Patrick
+Matthew Hunter

 Region VI Liaison